-not available for failure to meet clearly stated academic requirements, for All-University disciplinary processes, or where the graduate student has been granted an Academic Misconduct Investigatory hearing.
+The following grievance procedures may not be used when students are afforded due process hearings or appeals as provided by university policy.
+For example, these grievance processes are not available for failure to meet clearly stated academic requirements, for All-University disciplinary processes, or where the graduate student has been granted an Academic Misconduct Investigatory hearing.
 A student may withdraw from any student-initiated grievance procedures outlined below by writing a signed and dated letter to the Dean of the Graduate College.

-Grievances about Grades and Instruction
+9.7.1 Grievances about Grades and Instruction

 If a graduate student believes a faculty member, in his or her academic capacity, has behaved unfairly or unprofessionally, a grievance may be reviewed through the procedure described below.
 This procedure may not be invoked more than one year following completion of the course.
-However, an appeal of a course grade must be initiated by midterm of the semester following the student's completion of the course.
+An appeal of a course grade may not be initiated beyond midterm of the semester following the student's completion of the course.